-The End of War and Liberation The End of War In the summer of 1944 Soviet forces advanced through Poland and approached the south-east of the country.
+The Liberation The End of the War In the last chapter Susanna told us how she and her mother and father on 16 June 1944, together with other Jews from Makó, were transported to a camp outside Szeged and from there to a brickyard.
+Susanna has told us that she and her family were deported from the brickyard to Strasshof, a labor camp in Austria.
+From there they were taken to another small Austrian town and forced to perform slave labour in the vicinity.
+Meanwhile, Soviet troops reached the concentration camp Majdanek in eastern Poland.
+It was the first camp to be liberated.
+Soviet forces now advanced through Poland and approached the south-east of the country.
 The Nazi administration governing the area realized that the Soviet troops were almost at Auschwitz, and decided to evacuate a large group of prisoners.
 A decision was made to evacuate a large group of prisoners from the camp.
 Thousands of prisoners, Polish, Czech and others interned in Auschwitz were moved to Germany to work in different war industries.
 As much evidence as possible of the mass murders was destroyed.
 All gas chambers and crematories in Auschwitz-Birkenau were dismantled and eventually completely destroyed in January 1945.
 Prisoners who had worked there were killed, to prevent them from telling about their experiences.
 Large amounts of records were burned, including lists of Jewish prisoners.
 Soviet Troops liberate Auschwitz-Birkenau On the 17th of January, six months after Soviet troops had liberated Majdanek, they took the city of Cracow.
 When the Nazi leaders learnt that enemy troops were so close to Auschwitz, a decision was made to move the rest of the prisoners.
 Almost 60 000 of the 65 000 predominantly Jewish prisoners still in the camp were driven out in the severe January cold on so called "death marches".
 Those too weak for the strenuous march were shot by the SS-guards or left to die by the roadside.
 After having walked for hours, sometimes days, they were loaded onto railroad cars and taken to different concentration camps in Germany or Mauthausen in Austria.
 Thousands of people died or were killed on the way.
 On the 27th of January the Soviet army reached the town of Auschwitz.
 7 500 prisoners were found in different camps around the town.
 Most of them were ill and dying in the cold barracks lacking water, food and heat.
-At that time Lea Gleitman was still in Bergen-Belsen.
-It would take several months before she was liberated.
+At that time Susanna and her mother and father were held in the Bergen-Belsen concentration camp.
+It would take several more months before they were liberated.

-The Majdanek concentration and extermination camp.
+The Majdanek concentration and extermination camp

-Child survivors of Auschwitz-Birkenau

-Allied forces frees camps in Germany
+Child survivors of Auschwitz-Birkenau Allied forces frees camps in Germany

 During the spring of 1945 Soviet troops took the Baltic States, Northern Poland and Eastern Germany.
 They liberated camp after camp in these areas, among them Stutthof, Sachsenhausen and Ravensbrück.
 At the same time Allied troops advanced from the West.
 In the middle of April American forces reached the concentration camp of Buchenwald and British forces went into Bergen Belsen, where they found thousands of corpses and 60 000 severely ill and starving prisoners.
 10 000 of them died from typhus and malnutrition during the first weeks after the liberation.
 The sight of thousands of unburied corpses and extremely emaciated prisoners met the soldiers in every camp.
 Very quickly radio reports and newspaper articles spread all over the world, and only now did many understand the magnitude of the Nazi extermination policy.